 - Make sure that the software loaded onto your PC is correctly licensed.

-- Never click on links or attachments within suspicious e-mails.
+- Never click on links or attachments in unsolicited or suspicious emails as harmful viruses, spyware & trojans could infect your PC.

-- Installing a personal firewall on your PC.
+- Install a personal firewall on your PC.

-- Do not send e-mails that contain personal information such as your card number and expiry date.
+- Don’t send emails that contain personal information, such as your card number and expiry date.